harunraseed/ADF_ADB_Workshop/README.md

     1. Select **Create new**, and enter the name of a new resource group.

-    To learn about resource groups, see [Using resource groups to manage your Azure resources](../azure-resource-manager/management/overview.md).

 1. For **Region**, select the location for the data factory.